Posts

 Magazines and Music Video assessment learner response: blog tasks

 1) Type up your WWW/EBI feedback in full (you don't need to write the mark and grade if you want to keep this confidential).
 WWW - Q2 is a very strong so now the challenge is to hit that level throughout.
 EBI - Learn the key conventions 2) Read the mark scheme for this assessment carefully.
 Write down the mark you achieved for each question: Q1: 1 Q2: 6 Q3: 3 Q4: 3 Q5: 2 3) Look specifically at question 2.
 Use the indicative content in the mark scheme for question 2 to write three connotations of the design and layout of Tatler.
-4) Now look at question 3 - Heat magazine.
+Central Image shows power and status 4) Now look at question 3 - Heat magazine.
 Use the indicative content in the mark scheme to write three ways celebrities are represented in Heat magazine.
-5) Look at question 5 - Arctic Monkeys and audience identity.
-This is a real AQA past question with lots of potential answers given in the mark scheme.
-Choose three answers that specifically refer to the Arctic Monkeys CSP...
+They are represented as useless and crazy as we can see how they are presented when they cheat on someone etc. They are also presented as weak and vulnerable as they do bad things that people eas...

 Television: Introduction to TV drama

 1) How does this His Dark Materials trailer meet the conventions of a TV drama series?
 2) What genre (or genres) are suggested by this His Dark Materials trailer?
+The genres suggested are mainly sci-fi and thriller due to the suspenseful music.
 3) What kind of characters and narratives are introduced in this trailer?
 4) What settings appear in the trailer?
+Ominous and dark settings appear in the trailer suggesting evil and heirarchy.
 5) Who do you think the target audience for His Dark Materials is?
 Give reasons for your answer.
+I think the target audience is teenagers to middle aged people as teenagers can relate to Will and Lyra and also middle aged people can relate to the main villain due to her being in control etc.

 Doctor Who: Language and Representations